thenativeweb/wolkenkit-documentation/lib/docs/latest/reference/storing-large-files/accessing-file-storage/index.md

-# Accessing blob storage
+# Accessing file storage

-wolkenkit contains a blob storage where you can store large files.
-This storage is called *depot* and is available in every wolkenkit application by default.
+wolkenkit contains a service for storing large files.
+It is designed to allow you to store documents such as PDFs, images and videos so that your commands remain small.
+This file storage is called *depot*.

-To access blob storage, you must use different urls depending on whether the access is from the client or from within the wolkenkit application.
+To access file storage, you must use different urls depending on whether the access is from the client or from within the wolkenkit application.
 From the outside you use `https://local.wolkenkit.io:3001` (the exact port depends on your configuration, but it is always `1` higher than the port of the API), from the application you use `http://depot`.

-In addition to the ability to store and retrieve blobs, blob storage also provides the ability to authenticate and authorize users.
-By default, each user is allowed to store data, for all further actions you can individually [configure authorization](../configuring-authorization/) per blob.
+In addition to the ability to store and retrieve files, file storage also provides the ability to authenticate and authorize users.
+By default, each user is allowed to store files, for all further actions you can individually [configure authorization](../configuring-authorization/) per file.

 ## Selecting an access mechanism

-Basically, there are two different ways to access blob storage.
+Basically, there are two different ways to access file storage.
 For easy access, there is the depot SDK, which is available as a universal module, and therefore works in the browser as well as in Node.js.
-Alternatively, it is possible to access the blob storage directly via an HTTP API.
+Alternatively, it is possible to access file storage directly via an HTTP API.

 The depot SDK has been tested against Chrome <%= current.versions.chrome %>+ and Node.js <%= current.versions.node %>+.
 Other platforms may work as well, they have just not been tested.